ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 To generate the composite .tif file, called `<segmentnumber>.tif`, `vc_render` searched through this neighborhood, gathering the voxel intensities, and placed the results of that search in the flattened output image.

-The ppm file that we generated with `vc_render` contains a mapping between our flattened output image and the original 3D surface.
+The ppm file that we generated contains a mapping between our flattened output image and the original 3D surface.
 With this file, we transformed the 3D neighborhood into a simplified surface volume.
 That process looks something like this:

 <figure>
   <video autoPlay playsInline loop muted className="w-[100%] rounded-xl" poster="/img/tutorials/surface-volume-flattening4.jpg">